 Today was a day of waiting for that phone call that will never come.
 Tomorrow probably will be, too.
 Waiting by the phone used to be one of those iconic 50s images — a teenage girl in a monogrammed sweater, coiling and uncoiling the rotatory cord while her parents watched the news on a black and white television.
 But now, in Cyberland, our phones are with us everywhere.
 If you’re waiting for that call, you can’t avoid the device that should, theoretically, be ringing.
 It has to be on your person (or in your purse; either way you glance down constantly and rudely, each time looking up with the wanton expression of someone whose just watched an ASPCA commercial accompanied by a mournful Sarah McLachlan song still gnawing at your psyche).
 If you don’t have your phone on you, you might miss an urgent eBay email telling you you’ve been scammed.
-Or a call from your mother who wants confirmation that her child is alive and not, God forbid, playing chess with the crazies in Washington Square Park.
+Or a call from your mother who wants confirmation that her child is alive and not, God forbid, buying Ben & Jerry’s at a bodega on the wrong side of town.
 You can’t block the caller — what if the call does somehow come?
 What if they call, only to learn they’ve been blocked, and put you in their emotional outgoing box forever?
+Wow, that really sounds like a Carrie Bradshaw voiceover.

 Besides sleeping and reading not-so-good novels from the 80s, I’ve been trying to distract myself in the most cliched way possible: exercise.
 Not exercise-as-punishment (even though I don’t quite enjoy it, yet), exercise to jumprope away my anger and tension.